-I create customizable shirts and other products for sale through shops offering a Print On Demand service including Amazon, Redbubble and Zazzle.
+I create customizable merchandise and other products for sale through shops offering a Print On Demand service including Amazon, Redbubble and Zazzle.
 To help choosing colors for texts and graphics that go well with the colors available for different t-shirt design options, I created the Shirt Color Helper tool.

 The Shirt Color Helper is hopefully easy to use and self-explanatory.
 Nonetheless, I'll explain what it does and how to use it.

 Right on top you can pick the text color you want to use for printing on a shirt, by default it is set to black.

-In the first tab pane below you see the different colors you can pick on Merch By Amazon when creating a shirt.
+In the first tab pane below you see the different colors you can pick on Amazon Merch on Demand when creating a shirt.
 Colors are displayed in rectangular boxes with the phrase "Sample Text" printed on top in the selected text color.
 Below each box you see the shirt color name and whether the contrast with the text color is okay to use.

 When you choose a different text color, the sample texts and contrast indicators are updated on the fly.
 The remaining tabs do the same for Redbubble, and Zazzle, the latter being divided in light and dark shirt colors.

 Choosing a good color combination is not only a matter of good contrast, but readability matters especially when printing meaningful text.